poojansheth/stock-price-prediction/readme.md

 * Bs4

 ## How to use
-Clone this project and cd into the main project folder (stock-tweet-analysis) in a terminal.
+Clone this project and cd into the main project folder (stock-price-prediction) in a terminal.
 Install all the required modules with:
 ```
 pip3 install -r requirements.txt
 ```